Siteseen Logo

 Grantism

-Ulysses Simpson Grant
+Ulysses Grant

-Summary and Definition of Grantism
+Definition and Summary of the Grantism

-Grant administration.
 During presidency of Ulysses Grant many of his associates and government officials including members of his cabinet took part in tax evasion and were involved in bribery and taking kickbacks.
 Grantism undermined the position of the president and control of local and federal government.

 Grantism Origins: Senator Charles Sumner